girlbossceo/conduwuit/docs/troubleshooting.md

 - Don't use Docker's default DNS setup and instead allow the container to use and communicate with your host's DNS servers (host's `/etc/resolv.conf`)

+#### DNS No connections available error message

+If you receive spurious amounts of error logs saying "DNS No connections available", this is due to your DNS server (servers from `/etc/resolv.conf`) being overloaded and unable to handle typical Matrix federation volume.
+Some users have reported that the upstream servers are rate-limiting them as well when they get this error (e.g. popular upstreams like Google DNS).

+Matrix federation is extremely heavy and sends wild amounts of DNS requests.
+Unfortunately this is by design and has only gotten worse with more server/destination resolution steps.
+Synapse also expects a very perfect DNS setup.

+There are some ways you can reduce the amount of DNS queries, but ultimately the best solution/fix is selfhosting a high quality caching DNS server like [Unbound][unbound-arch] without any upstream resolvers, and without DNSSEC validation enabled.

+DNSSEC validation is highly recommended to be **disabled** due to DNSSEC being very computationally expensive, and is extremely susceptible to denial of service, especially on Matrix.
+Many servers also strangely have broken DNSSEC setups and will result in non-functional federation.

+conduwuit cannot provide a "works-for-everyone" Unbound DNS setup guide, but the [official Unbound tuning guide][unbound-tuning] and the [Unbound Arch Linux wiki page][unbound-arch] may be of interest.
+Disabling DNSSEC on Unbound is commenting out trust-anchors config options and removing the `validator` module.

+**Avoid** using `systemd-resolved` as it does **not** perform very well under high load, and we have identified its DNS caching to not be very effective.

+dnsmasq can possibly work, but it does **not** support TCP fallback which can be problematic when receiving large DNS responses such as from large SRV records.
+If you still want to use dnsmasq, make sure you **disable** `dns_tcp_fallback` in conduwuit config.

+Raising `dns_cache_entries` in conduwuit config from the default can also assist in DNS caching, but a full-fledged external caching resolver is better and more reliable.

+If you don't have IPv6 connectivity, changing `ip_lookup_strategy` to match your setup can help reduce unnecessary AAAA queries (`1 - Ipv4Only (Only query for A records, no AAAA/IPv6)`).

+If your DNS server supports it, some users have reported enabling `query_over_tcp_only` to force only TCP querying by default has improved DNS reliability at a slight performance cost due to TCP overhead.

 ## RocksDB / database issues

 #### Direct IO